mikestokes/mikestokes.github.io/_posts/2015-03-08-storing-lists-in-entity-framework.md

 ---
 layout: post
 title: Entity Framework and Lists
+category: programming
+tags: [c#, entity framework]
 ---

 By default [Entity Framework](http://www.asp.net/entity-framework) (as of version 6.x) does not support serialization of Lists to a database field.
-This is a frustrating limitation as this can be a useful mechanism to store

 For example, the following is *not* possible by default in Entity Framework: